klausendias/InstallJava/README.md

 # iCheckInstallJava

 ## Description
 This is an automated installation of Java 8 using [Homebrew](https://brew.sh/).

+This script also checks for the current version of Java running on your machine.

+This will determine whether you need this particular version or not.
+More info below.

 ## Mac OS X Installation
 From your command-line terminal.
 Input and enter the following: